-The divinity is still INDRA, but the Rishi is now styled JETRI, the son of MADHUCHHANDAS; the metre is Anushtubh.
+The divinity is still INDRA, but the Rishi is now styled JETRI, the

+• son of MADHUCHHANDAS; the metre is Anushtubh.

+1. All our praises magnify INDRA, expansive as the ocean,b the most valiant of warriors who fight in chariots, the lord of food, the protector of the virtuous.

+2. Supported by thy friendship, INDRA, cherisher of strength, we have no fear, but glorify thee, the conqueror, the unconquered.

+3. The ancient liberalities of INDRA, his protec-

+a In all the Pauráňik genealogics, the son of Kušika is the sage Viśwámitra; and in order to explain its application to Indra, Sáyaňa quotes the legend given in the Index (Anukramaňiká), which states that Kušika, the son of Ishírathi, being desirous of a son equal to Indra, adopted a life of continence, in requital of which, Indra was born as the son of Gáthi, the Gádhi of the Puráňas.

+b Samudra vyachasam, explained samudra vad vyáptavantam, spreading or pervading like the ocean; a vague mode of indicating the universal diffusion of Indra as the tirmament.

+Varga XXI.

-- 1. All our praises magnify INDRA, expansive as the ocean, the most valiant of warriors who fight in chariots, the lord of food, the protector of the virtuous. - 2.
-Supported by thy friendship, INDRA, cherisher of strength, we have no fear, but glorify thee, the conqueror, the unconquered. - 3.
-The ancient liberalities of INDRA, his protections, will not be wanting to him who presents to the reciters of the hymns, wealth of food and cattle - 4.
-INDRA was born the destroyer of cities, ever young, ever wise, of unbounded strength, the sustainer of all pious acts, the wielder of the thunderbolt, the many-praised.
+tions, will not be wanting to him who presents to the reciters of the hymns, wealth of food and cattle.

+4. INDRA was born the destroyer of cities,a ever young, ever wise, of unbounded strength, the sustainer of all pious acts, the wielder of the thunderbolt, the many-praised.

-- 5. Thou, wielder of the thunderbolt, didst open the cave of VALA, who had there concealed the cattle; and the gods whom he had oppressed, no longer feared when they had obtained thee (for their ally). - 6.
-(Attracted) by thy bounties, I again come, Hero, to thee, celebrating (thy liberality) while offering this libation; the performers of the rite approach thee, who art worthy of praise, for they have known thy (munificence). - 7.
-Thou slewest, INDRA, by stratagems, the wily SHUSHNA: the wise have known of this thy (greatness); bestow upon them (abundant) food. - 8.
-The reciters of sacred hymns praise with all their might, INDRA, the ruler of the world, whose bounties are (computed by) thousands, or even more.
+.
+5. Thou, wielder of the thunderbolt, didst open the cave of VALA,b who had there concealed the cattle; and the gods whom he had oppressed, no longer feared when they had obtained thee (for their ally).

+6. (Attracted) by thy bounties, I again come, Hero, to thee, celebrating (thy liberality) while offering this libation; the performers of the rite approach thee, who art worthy of praise, for they have known thy (munificence).

-ANUVAKA IV
+7. Thou slewest, INDRA, by stratagems, the wily

+a The text has only purám bhinduh, breaker of citics; the Scholiast adds asuránám, of the Asuras.

+b Vala, according to the Scholiast, was an Asura, who stole the cows of the gods and hid them in a cave; Indra surrounded the cave with his army, and recovered the cattle.
+In the legend, as cited from the Anukramańiká, the Panis, formerly noticed as the cow-stealers (p.
+16, n. f), are said to be the soldiers of Vala, and the actual thieves and concealers of them in the cave.
+Rosen conceives some relation to exist between this legend and that of Cacus (quas fabulas aliquo cognationis vinculo inter se contineri, et ex uno codemque fonte quantumvis remoto, derivatas esse persuasum quidem est mihi.-Adnotationes, p. xxi.); but the story is likely to have originated in incidents common to an early and partly pastoral stage of society: we have the Cacus of the Highlands, and the Vala of the Veda, in such worthics as Donald Ben Lean.
+SUSHNA:" the wise have known of this thy (greatness); bestow upon them (abundant) food.

+8. The reciters of sacred hymns praise with all their might, INDRA, the ruler of the world, whose bounties are (computed by) thousands, or even more.

+Súkta I. (XII.)

-The deity addressed is AGNI; the Rishi is MEDHATITHI, the son of KANWA; the metre Gayatri.
+The deity addressed is AGNI; the Rishi is MEDHATITHI, the son of KAŜWA; the metre Guyatri.

-- 1. We select AGNI, the messenger of the gods, their invoker, the possessor of all riches, the perfecter of this rite. - 2.
-(The offerers of oblations) invoke with their invocations, AGNI, AGNI, the lord of men, the bearer of offerings, the beloved of many. - 3.
-AGNI, generated (by attrition), bring hither the gods to the clipped sacred grass; thou art their invoker for us, and art to be adored.
+1. We select AGNI, the messenger of the gods,b Varga XXII. their invoker, the possessor of all riches, the perfecter of this rite.

+2. (The offerers of oblations) invoke with their invocations, AGNI, AGNI, the lord of men,c the bearer of offerings, the beloved of many.

+3. AGNI, generatedd (by attrition), bring hither